Armandelij/IOS-Guide/iOS Data and Networking/Saving Data in iOS/JSON/CodingKeys.md

  ```

- Now you can proceed as nomral with decoding.
+ Now you can proceed as normal with decoding.